 The economic activity associated with the Closed Block annuity contracts and invested assets has been reinsured and separated from our other businesses.
-Due to accounting requirements and ongoing impacts from PGAAP, there are significant non-economic income impacts associated with the transaction.
-We expect, and have experienced, significant volatility in Closed Block income (losses) related to non-economic impacts.
+Due to accounting requirements and ongoing impacts from PGAAP, there are significant non-economic income impacts associated with this business.
+We expect, and have experienced, significant volatility in Closed Block income (loss) related to non-economic impacts.